MonkmanMH/WorkInProgress/draft_blog_posts/book-review_R-for-data-science.md

 A new book stands apart, and in many ways above, the others is Hadley Wickham and Garrett Grolemund's  _R for Data Science: Import, Tidy, Transform, Visualize, and Model Data_.
 While others have tackled the relationship between R and data science before (notably Roger Peng), this new book is fundamentally different because it focusses on The Tidyverse.

+In a recent episode of the [Not So Standard Deviations](https://soundcloud.com/nssd-podcast) podcast, Hilary Parker made the astute observation that the tidyverse is built around a single data structure: the data frame.

 ---